algbio/MFD-ILP/README.md

-# ILP solvers for Minimum Flow Decomposition, and variants
+# Fast and exact ILP-based solvers for the Minimum Flow Decomposition problem, and variants of it.

 This repository contains solvers for the Minimum Flow Decomposition (MFD) problem, and variants of it, described in the paper: